ajiteshgogoi/cozyconnect/README.md

 ## Question Guidelines

 Each generated question follows these principles:
-- Under 12 words long
+- Under 15 words long
 - Focuses on a single, clear topic
 - Uses simple, everyday language
 - Sounds natural and conversational
 - Encourages storytelling and sharing
-- Maintains a positive or neutral tone

 ## Configuration